matn7/CS-Notes/src/main/java/compact/TargetList.md

     - Docker hub:
         - Docker hub is a public registry where users can store and share their images.
         - It allows for easy distribution and deployment of applications in a containerized environment.
-- These are some of the key concepts related to Docker containers.
-- Understanding how they work and how they interact with each other is important for working with Docker and containerized applications.

 **Docker container interview questions**